nach96/OptimalLapTime.jl/README.md

 You **MUST** finish the first item of every chapter before going to any second item.

 1. Develop vehicle model.
     1. Basic bycycle model.
 Solved by DifferentialEquations.
-    2. Try ModelinkToolkit.
-Build component based vehicle.
-Wheels - chassis ...
-    3. Try Modia.
-Repeat same as 1.2.
 2. Develop road model.
     1. 2D, equal road width in all track., only staights and arcs.
     2. Making it easy to build new tracks.